SixArm/usv/README.md

 # Unicode Separated Values (USV)

-Unicode separated values (USV) is a data format that places Unicode symbol characters between data parts.
-If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you know much of USV.
+Unicode separated values (USV) is a data format that uses Unicode symbol characters between data parts.
+If you know about comma separated values (CSV), or tab separated values (TSV), or ASCII separated values (ASV), then you already know much of USV.

-* ␟ = U+241F = Symbol for Unit Separator

-  * Use it between each data unit, database column, spreadsheet cell, etc.

-* ␞ = U+241E = Symbol for Record Separator

-  * Use it between each data record, database row, spreadsheet line, etc.

-* ␝ = U+241D = Symbol for Group Separator

-  * Use it between each data group, database table, spreadsheet grid, etc.

-* ␜ = U+241C = Symbol for File separator

-  * Use it between each data file, database schema, spreadsheet folio, etc.

-* ␛ = U+241B = Symbol for Escape separator

-  * Use it to escape these five symbols, so they can be in content data.

 The USV file name extension is ".usv".

 The USV repo is <https://github.com/sixarm/usv>.

+## USV characters

+For Units, Records, Groups, Files:

+* ␟ U+241F Symbol for Unit Separator (US).<br>
+  Use it between each data unit, database field, spreadsheet cell, etc.

+* ␞ U+241E Symbol for Record Separator (RS).<br>
+  Use it between each data record, database row, spreadsheet line, etc.

+* ␝ U+241D Symbol for Group Separator (GS).<br>
+  Use it between each data group, database table, spreadsheet grid, etc.

+* ␜ U+241C Symbol for File Separator (FS).<br>
+  Use it between each data file, database schema, spreadsheet folio, etc.

+For Hierarchy Levels:

+* ␏ U+240F Symbol for Shift In (SI).<br>
+  Use it to shift inward a level, for nesting, blocks, outlines, etc.

+* ␎ U+240E Symbol for Shift Out (SO).<br>
+  Use it to shift outward a level, for nesting, blocks, outlines, etc.

+For Adjustments:

+* ␛ U+241B Symbol for Escape separator (ESC).<br>
+  Use it to escape the next character.

+* ␗ U+2417 Symbol For End of Transmission Block (EOT).<br>
+  Use it to exit the processing i.e. stop parsing here.

 ## Documentation